reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerAutomate_ChildWorkflow.md

 The child worflow had to be called around 50-60 throughout the execution of the parent flow.
 It was taking between 2-10 mins to call each child workflow which meant the parent workflow was taking hours to complete.
 ![ChildFlowError](../images/PowerAutomate_ChildWorkflow/Timings_WithRespondAtEnd.png)

-Through trial and error, I identified it to be bacause of the **Respond to a PowerApp or flow** being at the end of the flow.
-The child workflow requires the **Respond to a PowerApp or flow** and it does not matter where it is added in the flow.
+Through trial and error, I identified it to be because of the **Respond to a PowerApp or flow** being at the end of the flow.
+The child workflow requires the **Respond to a PowerApp or flow** and it does not matter where it is added in the flow if it does not need to wait for an end user's input.
 By moving the action at the beginning of the flow sped the calling on the child flow from minutes to seconds.

 ![ChildFlowError](../images/PowerAutomate_ChildWorkflow/Timings_WithRespondAtBeginning.png)